Creating and using dataflows in Power BI

 Creating a dataflow

-To create a dataflow, launch the Power BI service in a browser then select an app workspace (dataflows are not available in my-workspace in the Power BI service) from the navigation pane on the left, as shown in the following screen.
+To create a dataflow, launch the Power BI service in a browser then select a workspace (dataflows are not available in my-workspace in the Power BI service) from the nav pane on the left, as shown in the following screen.
 You can also create a new workspace in which to create your new dataflow.

-Once you’re in an app workspace area where you can create a dataflow, the + Create button appears in the upper-right corner of the canvas.
+Once you’re in a workspace area where you can create a dataflow, the + Create button appears in the upper-right corner of the canvas.
 Select the + Create button, then select Dataflow from the drop-down list.

 From there, you add Entities, which we describe more in the next section.